2026 Bike & BargeReady to Book

 Meals: B

 This morning a private transfer will take you from your Porto hotel to the small town of Vilar do Pinheiro.
 Here you begin an easy walk down, in part through woodland trails, to the rural town of Arcos.
 The transfer enables you to avoid the urban sprawl of Porto, taking you directly to a rural landscape, however if you want to walk this section we recommend you do it the previous day and take a taxi or bus back to your Porto hotel.
 The walk today ends in Arcos, where you stay overnight.
-Distance 19km/11.8mi
+Distance 18km/11.25mi, ascent/descent approx 250m/820ft

 Meals: B

 The trail today takes you through lush valleys through towns such as Sao Pedro de Rates and its church of St Peter, and over the Monte Franqueira, before reaching Barcelos.
 There is an alternative route for a small section, via the ruins of the Castelo de Faria.
 Arriving in Barcelos you are certainly in for a treat.
 With its impressive medieval bridge, Barcelos is treasured for its history and legends (eg. the Barcelos cockerel).
 The feast of the crosses is held on 3 May each year in its octagonal shaped baroque church.
 Every Thursday the Campo da Feira, or market square, becomes one of Portugal's most atmospheric marketplaces.
 This is a nice town to add a rest day (must be requested at time of booking).
 Overnight in Barcelos.
-Distance 20km/12.4mi
+Distance 20km/12.4mi, ascent/descent approx 730m/2395ft

 Meals: B